 Appointments are increasingly being handled by recruitment agencies, which frequently advertise in professional journals and newspapers.
 When searching for vacancies, look at the job description rather than just the job title as this can vary across companies.

 The finance and accountancy sector is influenced by the economic climate and so when there is a period of economic downturn it will have a detrimental effect on the sector.
 This can mean that firms reduce their levels of recruitment and competition for jobs can be fierce.
-In these situations it may be useful to consider jobs with smaller accountancy firms and other small to medium-sized enterprises (SMEs), rather than focusing on the large organisations that offer graduate schemes and attract a lot of applications.
+In these situations it may be useful to consider jobs with smaller accountancy firms and other SMEs, rather than focusing on the large organisations that offer graduate schemes and attract a lot of applications.

 Most financial managers are qualified, or partly qualified, accountants.
 To become qualified, you need to pass or be exempt from a series of professional examinations and undergo a period of practical training.